 Test labels are a great way to see what a USPS label will look like when you print it, without having to purchase the postage required for a valid label.
 Currently, you can create test labels when using either Stamps.com or Express 1 as your postage provider.

-Note: in order to create a USPS test label, you will need to have a balance on your postage provider account.
-You can check this (and add funds if necessary) by going to Settings > Shipping > Carriers & Fulfillment.
+- In order to create a USPS test label, you will need to have a balance on your postage provider account.
+Check this balance (and add funds if necessary) by going to Settings > Shipping > Carriers & Fulfillment.

 Just remember that the order has not been altered, so you will need to create a "real" shipment when you are ready to ship that order.